David Curwin

 An independent scholar and author who has lived in Israel since 1996, David Curwin has researched and published widely on Tanakh, Jewish thought and philosophy, and the Hebrew language.
 He studied at Yeshivat HaKibbutz HaDati.

-In 2023 he published his first book, Kohelet: A Map to Eden (Maggid Books), an intertextual reading of Ecclesiastes.
+In 2023, he published his first book, Kohelet: A Map to Eden (Maggid Books), an intertextual reading of Ecclesiastes.
 His writing has appeared in Tradition, Hakirah, The Lehrhaus, and the Jewish Bible Quarterly, among others.
-He works as a technical writer specializing in AI.
-He lives in Efrat, Israel, where he continues his research and writing.
+A technical writer specializing in AI, he lives in Efrat, Israel, where he continues his research and writing projects.

 Kohelet